open-telemetry/opentelemetry-specification/specification/logs/bridge-api.md

 This API MUST return a language idiomatic boolean type.

-The returned value MUST be `true` when logging is enabled for the provided arguments.
-The returned value can be `true` or `false` when logging is disabled for the provided arguments.
-The ambiguity when disabled allows implementation that want to optimize memory or handle indeterminable states the flexibility they need.
-If an implementation does not need this flexibility, it SHOULD return `false` when logging is disabled for the provided arguments.
+Implementations of this API SHALL return `true` when logging is enabled or `false` when logging is disabled for the provided arguments.
+Implementations designed for performance that cache the logging state MAY return stale values.

 The returned value is not always static, it can change over time.
 The API SHOULD be documented that users needs to call this API each time they generate